garrandall/popular-music-data/tracks/burn-usher.md

-I'm twisted 'cause one side of me is telling me that I need to move on On the other side, I wanna break down and cry, oooh I'm twisted 'cause one side of me is telling me that I need to move on On the other side, I wanna break down and cry, yeah Ooh, ooh, ooh, ooh, ooh, ooh
+I'm twisted 'cause one side of me is telling me that I need to move on On the other side, I wanna break down and cry, oh
+I'm twisted 'cause one side of me is telling me that I need to move on On the other side, I wanna break down and cry, yeah Oh, oh, oh, oh, oh, oh
-Ooh, ooh, ooh (can you hear me burning?)
+Oh, oh, oh (can you hear me burning?)
-Ooh, ooh, ooh, ooh, ooh, ooh
+Oh, oh, oh, oh, oh, oh
 So many days, so many hours
 I'm still burning 'til you return (let it burn)